 Whenever possible, Wix automatically connects you to the most proper payment providers available in your region, based on your preferences and location.
 Currently, it offers store owners 14 payment options to choose from.
 If you have a different payment provider that is available at your place, you are welcome to use it.
 Or else, there’s even Wix’s own payment gateway called Wix Payments.

 Normally, there are three payment options for the customers: credit card, PayPal and offline payments like cash or money transfer.
 Wix doesn’t charge any additional transaction fees like other online store builders sometimes do.

 In terms of shipping, it is set per country and can be defined for each region.
 If you are in the US, you can even have real-time shipping based on the USPS calculation.
 This will make the estimate of the shipping fee much easier.
-Integrates with fulfilment providers like Shipstation, ShipBob, and MultiOrders.
+Integrates with fulfillment providers like Shipstation, ShipBob, and MultiOrders.

 There is a wide range of built-in shipping options available.
 You can add via add-ons the shipping carriers such as UPS, FedEx, etc. Suitable plugins make it easy to sell things via dropshipping.
-To illustrate, Dropshipping and Fulfillment for AliExpress and WooCommerce plugin allows you to import products from AliExpress to your store with just a click.
+To illustrate, Dropshipping and Fulfillment for AliExpress and WooCommerce plugin allow you to import products from AliExpress to your store with just a click.

 To build a thriving dropshipping business, Print on demand for Wix is the top-notch choice.
 This app helps you to sell goods in your store without dealing with the actual delivery and shipping.
 With 90+ print provider locations, you can easily create custom products for your eCommerce store such as T-shirts, socks, mugs, and so on.
-Furthermore, Printify simplifies and automates the process of sourcing and creating a print on demand products at the best prices on the market.
+Furthermore, Printify simplifies and automates the process of sourcing and creating print on demand products at the best prices on the market.